jdossgollin/LocalizeSL/README.md

 Functions are stored in the MFILES directory.

-The most important function is **LocalizedStoredProjections**:
+The most important function is **LocalizeStoredProjections**:

  	[sampslocrise,sampsloccomponents,siteids,sitenames,targyears,scens,cols] =
-	LocalizedStoredProjections(focussites,storefile)
+	LocalizeStoredProjections(focussites,storefile)

-LocalizedStoredProjections takes as input two parameters.
+LocalizeStoredProjections takes as input two parameters.
 STOREFILE is the path of the SLRProjections140523core.mat file.
 FOCUSSITES is the PSMSL ID or IDs of the site(s) of interest.
 (Please see psmsl.org or the supplementary tables to Kopp et al. (2014) to identify the IDs corresponding to your site of interest.
 Specify 0 if you want GSL samples returned in the same format.)

-LocalizedStoredProjections outputs two M x N cell arrays of localized Monte Carlo samples, SAMPSLOCRISE and SAMPSLOCCOMPONENTS.
+LocalizeStoredProjections outputs two M x N cell arrays of localized Monte Carlo samples, SAMPSLOCRISE and SAMPSLOCCOMPONENTS.
 In each cell array, the m rows correspond to the sites specified in FOCUSSITES and the N columns to different RCPs (specifically, RCP 8.5, RCP 6.0, RCP 4.5, and RCP 2.6).

 The individual cells of SAMPSLOCRISE are P x Q arrays, with the P rows being 10,000 Monte Carlo samples and the Q columns corresponding to decadal time points.
 The individual cells of SAMPSLOCRISE are P x Q arrays, with the P rows being 10,000 Monte Carlo samples and the Q columns corresponding to decadal time points.
 The individual cells of SAMPSLOCCOMPONENTS are P x R x Q arrays.
 The 1st and 3rd dimensions correspond to the rows and columns of SAMPSLOCRISE; the R columns represent 24 different factors contributing to sea-level rise.
 Specifically, these factors are: